enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 0000:41:00:1 ...
 Ethernet Controller ... (interface eth1)
 ```

-**You cannot use the first device / interface eth0 as that is being used by the Rescue Mode environment for internet access.
+**You cannot use the first device / interface eth0 as that is being used by the live linux environment for internet access.
 Therefore you need to choose any other interface so I will be using the second PCI device network card or interface eth1.**

 ![virt-manager-pci-device](/images/virt-manager-pci-device.png)